Police Bust 100 At Underground Paris Restaurant - UrduPoint

 Police Bust 100 At Underground Paris Restaurant

-Paris, (UrduPoint / Pakistan Point News - 10th Apr, 2021 ) :Paris police fined over 100 diners late Friday at an underground restaurant flouting coronavirus restrictions and arrested its organiser, after a week of allegations that ministers attended similar rule-breaking events.
+Paris, (UrduPoint / Pakistan Point News - 11th Apr, 2021 ) :Paris police said Saturday they had fined over 100 diners at an underground restaurant flouting coronavirus restrictions and arrested its organiser, after a week of allegations that ministers attended similar rule-breaking events.

-Officers were "called out for an excessive noise complaint about a restaurant" and "put an end to a gathering of over 110 people," the French capital's police posted on Twitter.
+Officers were "called out for an excessive noise complaint about a restaurant" late Friday and "put an end to a gathering of over 110 people," the French capital's police posted on Twitter.

-"Guests fined for failling to respect applicable health measures.
+"Guests fined for failing to respect applicable health measures.
 Organiser and manager arrested," they added.

+The prosecutor's office said the two were released Saturday as the investigation continues.

+In a second incident in Saint-Ouen, just outside Paris, police fined 62 people at lunchtime on Friday, news channel BFMTV reported.

 Underground restaurants offering wealthy people a pre-coronavirus dining experience have made headlines in France throughout this week.